wbthomason/wbthomason/README.md

 ### Hi!

-I am a fifth-year PhD candidate in the [Department of Computer Science](https://www.cs.cornell.edu) at Cornell University.
+I am a nth-year PhD candidate in the [Department of Computer Science](https://www.cs.cornell.edu) at Cornell University.
 I work with [Professor Hadas Kress-Gazit](http://verifiablerobotics.com) on **combining symbolic and geometric planning**.
 Specifically, I’m interested in improving the efficiency, robustness, and utility of robot task and motion planning.